leric2/GROMORA-harmo/documentation/run_integration.md

 Note that if a window correction has been applied beforehand (which should be the case), the tropospheric correction is made on the window corrected spectra.

+At this stage, the goal here is not really to use the corrected spectra for the integration but more to add some more knowledge (e.g. the opacity of the atmosphere) before averaging the spectra together.
+In fact, depending on the analysis that we want to do, this knowledge be used to select the calibrated spectra that we integrate together.

 ### 6. Integrate the calibrated spectra (integrate_calibrated_spectra)

+Function performing the integration of the calibrated spectra with different options can be setup depending on the desired analysis.
+These options are listed below and are set by two booleans into *calibrationTool*.
+* Transmittance filtering of the calibrated spectra: only the spectra with an atmospheric transmittance higher than a threshold are kept for the integration.
+* Flag filtering of the calibrated spectra: removing all flagged calibrated spectra before integration.

+Once the required filtering of the spectra is done, a time averaging of the remaining calibrated spectra contained within t_int is done.
+Note however that for some variables, a sum is actually applied instead of a mean because more appropriate.
+This it typically the case for the number of individual cycles or the amount of precipitation recorded during t_int.
+The results of the integration are saved into a Matlab structure array *integratedSpectra* within the global *level1* structure.

+---

 ### 7. Checking the spectrometer channels quality on the integrated spectra (check_channel_quality)

+Same as step 3 but applied on *integratedSpectra*.

 ### 8. Perform a window correction on integrated spectra (window_correction)

+Same as step 4 but applied on *integratedSpectra*.

 ### 9. Perform a tropospheric correction on integrated spectra (tropospheric_correction)

+Same as step 5 but applied on *integratedSpectra*.

 ### 10. Check the integrated spectra (check_integrated)

+Similarly as during the calibration, this function checks the *integratedSpectra* and adds some flags to the level 1b (see [quality control](quality_control_calibration.md)).
+It also adds all required meta data before the plotting and saving the data.

+---

 ### 11. Plots integrated spectra (plot_integrated_spectra)

+Standard plots for level 1b saved in PDF format.
+See the User Guide for a detailed description of the plots.

 ### 12. Save integrated spectra (save_level1b)

+Saves the important variables into a single netCDF level 1b file (see [level 1](level1.md)).
+We keep a daily format and save all integration cycles of the same day together.

+---
+---

 ## Potential improvements

 ### Reading netCDF files in Matlab

+Until now, quite ugly script for reading the level 1a during the integration sub-routine.
+There is an automatic script existing (*read_level1_GROSOM.m*) but it takes much longer to run (however, it reads all variables within level 1a/1b)

 ### Flag filtering of the calibrated spectra during integration